Some Perspective

 What You'll Find Here

-• ✓ Three novel indices: SSI, FCI, DQI
+• ✓ Three novel indices: SSI, FCI, DQI — quantifying what others describe qualitatively

-• ✓ International comparisons
+• ✓ International comparisons with Brazil, Turkey, Hungary, South Africa

-• ✓ Human stories behind the numbers
+• ✓ Human stories behind the statistics

-• ✓ Downloadable data and reports
+• ✓ Downloadable data (CSV, JSON) and replication code (R, Python)

 SSI